BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 A reference Cloud KMS implementation is part of this stage, to provide a simple way of managing centralized keys, that are then shared and consumed widely across the organization to enable customer-managed encryption.
 The implementation is also easy to clone and modify to support other services like Secret Manager.

 The Cloud KMS configuration allows defining keys by name (typically matching the downstream service that uses them) in different locations.
-It then takes care internally of provisioning the relevant keyrings and creating keys in the appropriate location.
+It then takes care internally of provisioning the relevant `keyrings` and creating keys in the appropriate location.

 IAM roles on keys can be configured at the logical level for all locations where a logical key is created.
 Their management can also be delegated via [delegated role grants](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles) exposed through a simple variable, to allow other identities to set IAM policies on keys.
 This is particularly useful in setups like project factories, making it possible to configure IAM bindings during project creation for team groups or service agent accounts (compute, storage, etc.).

 ### VPC Service Controls

-This stage also provisions the VPC Service Controls configuration that protects the whole organization, implementing a simplified design that leverages a single perimeter and optionally provides automatic enrollment of projects in the perimeter.
+This stage also provisions the VPC Service Controls configuration that protects the whole Google Cloud Organization, implementing a simplified design that leverages a single perimeter and optionally provides automatic enrollment of Google Cloud Projects in the perimeter.

 The VPC SC configuration is controlled via the top-level `vpc_sc` variable, and is disabled by default unless `vpc_sc.perimeter_default` is populated.
 Access levels and ingress/egress policies can be defined in code via the respective `vpc_sc` variable attributes, or via YAML-based factories configured via the usual `factories_config` variable.